o2r-project/api/docs/shipment.md

 }
 ```

 ### Publish a deposition on a supported repository

 The publishment is supposed to have completed the status `shipped` where metadata requirements for publication have been checked.

+!!!note

-_Note that once published, a deposition can no longer be deleted on the supported repositories._
+    Once published, a deposition can no longer be deleted on the supported repositories.

 `PUT api/v1/shipment/<shipment_id>/publishment`